Hike.uno

 Access to starting point:

-Through the Karawanks Tunnel, we drive to Austria, and then we continue driving on Tauern highway.
-Further, we drive through the tunnel Katschberg and later also Tauerntunnel, we follow the highway towards Salzburg only to exit for Bischofshofen, from where we continue driving on a four-lane road towards the already mentioned town.
-From Bischofshofen we follow the signs for settlement Zell am See and then for settlement Kaprun.
-In Kaprun we continue through the valley Kaprunertal and we follow the signs »Speichererseen«.
-The slightly ascending road we follow all the way to the end.
-We park in a free garage, which is located at the end of the road by the mountain hut Kesselfall Alpenhaus.
-The road which goes further from the garage is closed for public traffic.
+Through the Karawanks Tunnel, we drive into Austria, and then we continue driving on the Tauern motorway.
+Further on, we drive through the Katschberg Tunnel and later also the Tauerntunnel; we follow the motorway towards Salzburg (also Solnograd) only as far as the exit for Bischofshofen, from where we continue on a four-lane road towards the already mentioned town.
+From Bischofshofen, we follow the signs for the town of Zell am See and then for Kaprun.
+In Kaprun, we continue through the Kaprunertal valley and follow the signs »Speichererseen«.
+We follow the slightly ascending road all the way to the end.
+We park in the free parking garage, which is located at the end of the road next to the Kesselfall Alpenhaus mountain hut.
+The road continuing from the garage is closed to public traffic.

-In garage, we follow the signs for exit and on the stairs, we ascend upwards.
-Because the exit is at the top of the garage.
-From the garage, we come on the road where we continue right where we also get pointed to by signs for cashier's desk where we can buy a ticket towards the lake Mooserboden.
+In the garage, we follow the signs for the exit and ascend the stairs upwards.
+The exit is at the top of the garage.
+From the garage, we reach the road where we continue right, where the signs for the ticket office also direct us, where tickets can be purchased towards Lake Mooserboden.

-We continue past the gate on the road which is closed for public traffic.
-After a very short ascent on the road, signpost points us to the left on a footpath through the forest.
+We continue past the barrier on the road that is closed to public traffic.
+After a very short ascent on the road, a signpost directs us left onto a footpath through the forest.
 The path then leads through the forest and soon crosses a stream.
-For some time we walk on a relatively gentle path through the forest and then we join the cart track on which we come to the bottom station of the inclined elevator.
-Cart track is old access to the inclined elevator, new road leads through a tunnel.
-Mentioned inclined elevator is otherwise the largest such elevator in Europe and leads to the upper part of the road towards the lake Mooserboden.
-Elevator was originally made for the purpose of dam construction on lakes Wasserfallboden and Mooserboden.
+We walk for some time on a relatively flat path through the forest, then join a cart track along which we reach the bottom station of the inclined elevator.
+The cart track is the old access to the inclined elevator; the new road leads through a tunnel.
+The mentioned inclined elevator is otherwise the largest of its kind in Europe and leads to the upper part of the road towards Lake Mooserboden.
+The elevator was originally built for the construction of the dams on Lakes Wasserfallboden and Mooserboden.

-In front of the bottom station of the elevator, our path turns to the right and is then further for quite some time ascending through the forest.
-At the ascent it also few times through a short tunnel crosses the route of the elevator.
-Higher, we then cross a grazing fence and the path brings us on the mountain pasture where cows are grazing in the summer months.
-For some time we are then ascending on a little more panoramic grassy slopes and then the path turns to the left and leaves the mountain pasture.
-After that, the path runs on a cart track which brings us on an asphalt road.
-Left leads the road towards the bottom part of the dam on lake Wasserfallboden, and we continue on the road right upward where also signposts point us to.
-We soon come to a crossroad where from the right side joins the road from the upper station of the inclined elevator.
+In front of the bottom station of the elevator, our path turns right and then ascends through the forest for quite some time.
+During the ascent, it crosses the elevator route several times through a short tunnel.
+Higher up, we cross a grazing fence and the path brings us to a mountain pasture where cows graze in the summer months.
+For some time, we then ascend more panoramic grassy slopes, then the path turns left and leaves the pasture.
+The path then follows a cart track that brings us to an asphalt road.
+To the left, the road leads to the lower part of the dam on Lake Wasserfallboden; we continue right uphill, where the signposts also direct us.
+We soon reach a junction where the road from the upper station of the inclined elevator joins from the right.

-At the crossroad, we continue left on the road which quickly brings us to tunnel.
-Walking through the tunnel is forbidden therefore our path turns left and then crosses little steeper slopes by the tunnel.
-On the other side of the tunnel we again join the road and we come to a dam on lake Wasserfallboden.
-At the dam we continue slightly right on the road and we soon again avoid the tunnel left on a footpath.
-The path further crosses quite steep slopes above the lake from which we have a very nice view towards numerous three-thousanders above the lake.
-After that, the path turns right and for a short time joins the tunnel.
-In the tunnel, the path runs on a narrow sidewalk, which is from the road separated by a fence.
-We soon leave the tunnel and the path again brings us on steep slopes above the lake.
-This time the slope is even a little steeper and while walking quite some caution is needed.
-The path here at first slightly descends and we also get help from fixed safety gear.
-For a short time, we then join an old abandoned road and after a short exposed crossing we again join the main asphalt road.
-At the next tunnel we again leave the road, but this time the slopes which we cross are less steep.
-The path here runs through grassy slopes with a nice view towards the lake and surrounding peaks.
-When we again join the road soon brings us to a crossroad.
-Signposts here point us to the right upward and after a short ascent, we come to the mountain pasture Fürthermoaralm on which there are also a mountain hut and a chapel.
+At the junction, we continue left on the road, which quickly brings us to a tunnel.
+Walking through the tunnel is forbidden, so our path turns left and crosses somewhat steeper slopes beside the tunnel.
+On the other side of the tunnel, we rejoin the road and reach the dam on Lake Wasserfallboden.
+At the dam, we continue slightly right on the road and soon avoid the tunnel again by going left onto the footpath.
+The path further crosses fairly steep slopes above the lake, from which we have a very nice view of the numerous three-thousanders above the lake.
+The path then turns right and briefly joins the tunnel.
+In the tunnel, the path runs along a narrow sidewalk separated from the road by a fence.
+We soon leave the tunnel, and the path brings us back to steep slopes above the lake.
+This time the slope is even a bit steeper, and considerable caution is needed when walking.
+Here, the path first descends slightly, aided by safety gear.
+For a short time, we join an old abandoned road, then after a short exposed crossing, we rejoin the main asphalt road.
+At the next tunnel, we leave the road again, but this time the slopes we cross are less steep.
+The path here runs across grassy slopes with a nice view of the lake and surrounding peaks.
+When we rejoin the road, it soon brings us to a junction.
+Signposts direct us right uphill, and after a short ascent, we reach the Fürthermoaralm pasture, where there is also a hut and a chapel.

-We continue on a cart track past a chapel and we are quickly again at the crossing.
-Right upward leads the path Hochkammerweg towards the ski slope Kitzsteinhorn – Kaprun, and we continue straight and follow the signs for Mooserboden.
-From the crossing, our path at first slightly descends and leads us past some information boards, which describe plants and animals on the mountain pasture.
-After that, the path crosses few streams and the cart track passes into a footpath.
-The path here turns to the left and starts ascending a little steeper and it again brings us on an asphalt road.
-We follow the road to the next tunnel where blazes again point us to the right on a footpath.
-Only last ascent to a dam on lake Mooserboden follows.
-By the dam is situated also a restaurant.
+We continue along the cart track past the chapel and soon reach another junction.
+Right uphill leads the Hochkammerweg path towards the Kitzsteinhorn–Kaprun ski area; we continue straight ahead following the signs for Mooserboden.
+From the junction, our path first descends slightly and leads past some information boards presenting plants and animals on the pasture.
+The path then crosses several streams, and the cart track turns into a trail.
+Here, the path turns left and begins to ascend somewhat more steeply, bringing us back to the asphalt road.
+We follow the road to the next tunnel, where the markers direct us right onto the footpath.
+The last ascent to the dam on Lake Mooserboden follows.
+There is also a restaurant by the dam.

-To the lake Mooserboden is otherwise possible to get to also with a combination of bus transportation and inclined elevator.
+It is also possible to reach Lake Mooserboden by a combination of bus transport and inclined elevator.

-At the dam we go left on an asphalt road and we descend to the first left turn.
-At the turn, we then go right on a narrow footpath which leads towards the starting point of a secured climbing path named MOBO 107.
-At the turn there is also a smaller information board.
-Next follows a descent on a narrow path which runs on a grassy terrain below the dam.
-We descend all the way to the entry into a climbing part of the path, where there are also some information boards.
+At the dam, we head left onto the asphalt road and descend to the first left bend.
+At the bend, we turn right onto a narrow footpath leading to the start of the secured climbing path named MOBO 107.
+There is also a small information board at the bend.
+A descent follows along the narrow path running across grassy terrain below the dam.
+We descend to the entry into the climbing section of the path, where there are also some information boards.

-In front of the entry into a climbing part of the path, we must equip ourselves with a helmet and self-belay set.
-On the very beginning we at first descend on a short zipline (flying fox) to the dam.
-Carabiners, which are on a hoist we clip into the climbing harness, and self-belay set we clip into the rope, which is situated a little lower and is intended for belaying.
-Because the descent is very gentle with this rope we can also pull ourselves towards the dam.
-When we come to the dam at first we attach the self-belay set on the steel cables, and then we remove the hoist.
+Before entering the climbing section of the path, we must equip ourselves with a helmet and self-belay set.
+At the very beginning, we first descend on a short zipline (flying fox) to the dam.
+The carabiners on the pulley are clipped into the climbing harness; the self-belay set is clipped into the rope located somewhat lower, intended for protection.
+Since the descent is very gentle, we can also pull ourselves towards the dam using this rope.
+When we reach the dam, we first clip the self-belay set onto the steel cables, then remove the pulley.

-Left runs a little easier path, and right upwards harder.
-If we continue right we at first steeply ascend by the steel cable, and we also get help from steps in a form of stones, which are screwed on the dam.
-Next follows traversing to the left where we mostly walk on a steel cable.
-Here we are almost on the top of the dam and consequently the slope is almost vertical.
-The path then brings us to »a swing«, where with the help of a hanging rope we cross almost vertical slope.
-Carabiners on the rope we attach into the climbing harness, and self-belay set on a steel cable and we cross the steep slope to the other side.
-From the left then again joins the easier variant and then follows a short crossing to a hanging bridge.
-After the crossing of the bridge path brings us on a grassy terrain below Höhenburg on which also lead secured climbing paths of various difficulties.
-Here secured path ends, and we go right and we join the road which runs on the dam.
-On the dam we continue right and then we descend on the ascent route.
+To the left runs a somewhat easier path, to the right uphill a harder one.
+If we continue right, we first ascend steeply along the steel cable, aided also by steps in the form of stones bolted to the dam.
+A leftward traverse follows, where we mostly walk along the steel cable.
+Here we are already almost at the top of the dam, and consequently the slope is almost vertical.
+The path then brings us to the »swing«, where with the aid of a hanging rope we cross the almost vertical slope.
+The carabiners on the rope are clipped into the climbing harness, the self-belay set onto the steel cable, and we cross the steep slope to the other side.
+From the left, the easier variant rejoins us, followed by a short traverse to the suspension bridge.
+After crossing the bridge, the path brings us to grassy terrain below the summit of Höhenburg, which also has secured climbing paths of various difficulties.
+Here the secured path ends; we turn right and join the road running along the dam.
+On the dam, we continue right and then descend via the ascent path.

-Described climbing path is marked with difficulty level B/C. The climbing part of the path which runs on a dam has 80 meters of altitude difference.
-And for the ascent we will need approximately 30 minutes.
+The described climbing path is rated difficulty level B/C. The climbing section on the dam has 80 meters of elevation gain.
+The ascent takes approximately 30 minutes.

-Trip can be extended to: Höhenburg , Heinrich Schwaiger Haus (1 h 20 min) , Großes Wiesbachhorn (4 h 20 min)
+The trip can be extended to the following destinations: Höhenburg, Heinrich Schwaiger Haus (1 h 20 min), Großes Wiesbachhorn (4 h 20 min)

 Kesselfall - Mooserboden1